mrfalcone/pyext2/README.md

 Requirements
 ------------
-The ext2 module requires Python 2.6 or 2.7.
+Requires Python 2.6 or 2.7.
 Using the module requires access to a filesystem image formatted to the ext2 filesystem.

 Usage